 - Continuously monitor progress with a fundraising thermometer.
 This can help instill motivation and rally people towards the close of the fundraiser if goals are not met.

-- Choose software that includes a reports section that will help you to easily track and manage logistics of your fundraising event, and store information on donors, participants, sponsors and volunteers.
+- Choose software that includes great reporting that will help you to easily track and manage logistics of your fundraising event, and store information on donors, participants, sponsors and volunteers.

 - Everybody likes prizes.
 Monitor participant progress and motivate participants to perform through incentives and encouragement.

-So you see, successful fundraising is not really about being lucky, but careful attention to planning and detail.
+Successful fundraising is not about being lucky, but careful attention to planning and detail.
 We hope these non-profit fundraising tips will help you get started on the road to success for your organization.